Sarah Schenirer: Bais Yaakov schools

 train Jewish daughters so that they will serve the Lord with all their might and with all their hearts; so that they will fulfill the commandments of the Torah with sincere enthusiasm, and will know that they are the children of a people whose existence does not depend upon a territory of its own, as do other nations of the world whose existence is predicated upon a territory and similar racial background.

+A review of Sara Schenirer and the Bais Yaakov Movement states that Schenirer was "a prolific writer: her essays, plays, memoir and textbook on Judaism played a major role in establishing Bais Yaakovs culture at the outset."

 In 1933, Schenirer retired from her role within the institution, but remained very much involved until her death in 1935.

 Teacher's Seminary

 In 1923, Leo Deutschlaender, together with Sarah Schenirer, set up a teachers' seminary, to train staff for the rapidly expanding network of schools.
 Deutschlaender, a neo-Orthodox pedagogue from Germany, and the head of the educational fund of the Agudat Yisrael (Keren ha-Torah), saw the need for professionally trained teachers.

 Personal life

 Sarah Schenirer was raised in a Belzer Hasidic family.
 She married young, but was divorced from her first husband.
 Schenirer married again later in life.
 Although she remained childless, her students would speak of themselves as being her children.
 They are considered the legacy of Frau Schenirer.

-A review of Sara Schenirer and the Bais Yaakov Movement claims that Schenirer was "a prolific writer: her essays, plays, memoir and textbook on Judaism played a major role in establishing Bais Yaakovs culture at the outset," though there is no evidence that any of her works were adopted in the curriculum.

 On Friday, March 1, 1935 (26th of Adar I, 5695), Schenirer died from cancer, at the age of fifty-one.